-- The water body hydrologic flattening was completed using the methodology described in this report and Woolpert's original proposal in response to the task order. - The DEMs were edge joined with minimal data overlap to avoid data gaps. - The hydrologically flattened bare earth data was delivered in ArcGRID 32-bit FLOAT format at a 1-meter posting.
+- The water body hydrologic flattening was completed using the methodology described in this report and Woolpert's original proposal in response to the task order. - The DEMs were edge joined with minimal data overlap to avoid data gaps. - The hydrologically flattened bare earth data was delivered in IMG format at a 1-meter posting for the UTM Shelby AOI and at a 4-foot posting for the State Plane Shelby County delivery.